cfagiani/flotilla/README.md

 * observation mode
 * multiple game rooms
 * fix disconnect logic
-* add shot & result to the chat log

 #####POSSIBLE ENHANCEMENTS
 This section contains ideas for further enhancements for the game.